mduncan23/Hotel_Cancellation_Predictor/README.md

 When looking at the booking lead time in relation to price, we see a similar trend when compared to cancellation rates.
 The average price per room for stays booked within 200 days of a stay is about $105 per night.
 Stays booked more than 200 days in advance have an average nightly price of about $96.

 ![Lead Time Price](./Images/lead_time_price.jpg)

+In order to reduce the likelihood of cancellation while simultaneously increasing revenue, it is suggested to promote bookings for stays less than 150-200 days out.